-The City's water is monitored for many different kinds of substances on a very strict sampling schedule, and, the water delivered to our customers must meet specific health standards.
-The table below shows those substances that were detected in our water.
+The City's water is monitored for many different kinds of substances on a very strict sampling schedule, and the water delivered must meet specific health standards.
+In these tables, only those substances that were detected in our water are shown.
 Remember that detecting a substance does not mean the water is unsafe to drink; our goal is to keep all detects below their respective maximum allowed levels.

-The State recommends monitoring for certain substances less than once per year because the concentrations of these substances do not change frequently.
+The state recommends monitoring for certain substances less often than once per year because the concentrations of these substances do not change frequently.
 In these cases, the most recent sample data are included, along with the year in which the sample was taken.